Tristan-Schieler/Client-to-Server-Ping/README.md

 ### Description

+For UDP the packet gets sent from client to Server and the roundtrip time is measured.

-Program that makes a connection and measures the round trip time of packets
+For TCP client makes a connection to Server and sends a message

 ### Compile and Run